Heat (2006 film): Plot

-After three years serving as a conscript sailor in the Russian Navy, Aleksey (Aleksey Chadov) is discharged from the Black Sea Fleet and returns to Moscow to reunite with his girlfriend.
-Unfortunately, he finds out that she has a child with another boyfriend, and decides to have lunch at a restaurant with his best friends and former classmates: spoiled rich-kid Kostya (Konstantin Kryukov), aspiring actor Artur (Artur Smolyaninov), and hip-hop artist Timati.
-As they finish lunch, no one has Russian rubles to pay for the meal, and the hosts refuse to accept Konstantin's American dollars as payment.
+After three years serving as a sailor in the Russian Navy, Aleksey (Aleksey Chadov) is discharged from the Black Sea Fleet and returns to Moscow to reunite with his girlfriend, only to discover that she has a child with another boyfriend.
+Dejected, he decides to have lunch at a restaurant with his best friends from high school.
+They are spoiled rich-kid Kostya (Konstantin Kryukov), who has a falling-out with his father; aspiring actor Artur (Artur Smolyaninov); and hip-hop artist Timati.
+As they finish lunch, the hosts refuse Kostya's American dollars as payment, and no one else can pay for the meal.

-Timati offers to exchange some of the money at a nearby currency exchange, but after finding out that it is closed, he is chased by a skinhead street gang.
+Timati offers to exchange some of the dollars for Russian rubles at a nearby currency exchange, but after finding out that it is closed, he is chased by a skinhead street gang.
 Timati hides in Kostya's flat and encounters Deni (Deni Dadaev), a con artist who swindles tourists, and who has organized an illegal house party at the flat.
-Timati eventually slips past the skinheads waiting outside with the help of another friend.
+That night, Timati slips past the skinheads waiting outside by hiding in a suitcase and having a partygoer smuggle him away.

-Artur is sent off next, finds the same exchange to be closed, and wanders onto a music video shoot where he is invited by the director (Fyodor Bondarchuk) to audition as an actor, but Artur boards the wrong bus and leaves with migrant workers to demolish the Rossiya Hotel.
-Kostya then hands over his remaining dollars to Aleksey; he also finds the exchange is closed, and is then sidetracked after rescuing Nastya (Agnija Ditkovskytė), a beautiful and kind nightclub dancer who got hit by a taxi.
-The pair spend all night together wandering the city, and slowly fall in love.
-Aleksey gets into a fight with Nastya's ex-boyfriend, and Timati is arrested by the police after intervening.
+Artur is sent off when Timati goes missing, and he finds the same exchange to be closed.
+He then wanders onto a music video shoot where he is invited by the director (Fyodor Bondarchuk) to audition as an actor.
+Unfortunately, Artur boards the wrong bus and leaves with migrant workers to demolish the Rossiya Hotel, believing it is part of the shoot.
+Artur eventually realizes his mistake and leaves humiliated.

+Kostya hands over his remaining dollars to Aleksey; he also finds the exchange is closed, and is then sidetracked after rescuing Nastya (Agnija Ditkovskytė), a beautiful and kind nightclub dancer who got hit by a taxi.
+The pair spend all night together in the city and slowly fall in love.
+Later, Aleksey gets into a drunken fight with Nastya's abusive ex-boyfriend, and Timati is arrested by the police after intervening.
+Aleksey spends the night at Nastya's apartment.

+Meanwhile, Kostya attempts to chat up a pretty girl while waiting for his friends, but discovers that his phone has been stolen.
+Feeling abandoned, he throws a fit and is arrested by the police, languishing in jail for the rest of the night.

-With all his American money taken, Kostya makes a fuss at the restaurant and is also arrested.
-Meanwhile, Artur finally realizes his mistake and returns to the restaurant with the exchanged money, only to find everyone gone, leaving him to share his sorrows with the barman.
-Eventually, the friends happily reunite at the police station, where Kostya and Timati are freed with the help of the police chief's daughter, who unwittingly photographed all their misadventures.
-As the friends part ways, Deni is arrested, while Aleksey and Nastya reunite and share a kiss.
+Artur finally exchanges the money and returns to the restaurant late at night; he finds everyone gone, and confides with the bartender.
+The next day, the four friends happily reunite at the police station, where Kostya and Timati are freed with the help of the police chief's daughter, who unwittingly photographed all their misadventures.
+After the friends part ways, Deni is arrested, Kostya reconciles with his father, while Aleksey and Nastya reunite and share a kiss.